alexbosworth/balanceofsatoshis/README.md

 # Output the price of BTC
 bos price

-# Output the results of testing if a payment request can be paid
+# Test if funds can be sent to a destination
-bos probe "payment_request"
+bos probe "payment_request/public_key"

 # Get a general report of the node activity
 bos report